• Free Tours

 All Saints Day (1st November)

-November 1st is a bank holiday in Spain and, traditionally, families head to he cemeteries to remember their deceased loved ones.
+November 1st is a bank holiday in Spain and, traditionally, families head to the cemeteries to remember their deceased loved ones.
 All cemeteries in Barcelona will extend their opening hours to accommodate everyone.
 I love the quietness of a graveyard while walking around the aisles so, if you are like me, maybe this is not the best day to go there.
 However, if you are staying in Barcelona for a few more days, the weeks after All Saints Day are probably the best time to enjoy the cemeteries.
 Why?
 Well, the place just looks beautiful with all the flower offerings from that special day.

 There are many around but the most important cemeteries in Barcelona are located in Montjüic, Poblenou and Les Corts.
 If you decide to visit the one in Montjüic, don’t miss the stunning Museum of funeral horse-drawn hearses and carriages.
 All graveyards have free guided visits on weekends that I highly recommend (Catalan and Spanish only).
 In addition to that, some of them offer theatrical candle lit night visits on special days, including, of course, All Saints.